Reporting from H. Beam Piper's Fiction

 — Ben Rainsford, Fuzzy Sapiens

-Defending his landgrant
+Pappy Jack defending his landgrant

 Modeled after the Traveller Mailing List (TML) Landgrab, Piper Development Claims are personal, non-commercial efforts to develop background elements of H. Beam Piper's Terro-human Future History, Paratime and Other Works settings.
 Each background developer should report on the claimed setting in great detail.
 The exact level of detail and degree of compliance with official canon is open to interpretation.
 Each background developer should survey his or her claim (including gathering the relevant canonical information) and submit a Developer's Report to the Piper Mailing List.